danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 A good starting point is a brainstorming exercise to determine what are the qualities of an effective engineer at the level being hired for.
 I would encourage everyone who has a say in defining interview processes to open up your company's performance review template for the role, and identify the key points that engineers are evaluated on.
 For example, here's a few from my past roles as senior and staff engineer:

-- technical skills
+- Technical skills
-- code quality
+- Code quality
-- communication
+- Communication
-- conducting effective PR reviews
+- Conducting effective PR reviews
-- mentoring
+- Mentoring
-- problem solving & root cause analysis
+- Problem solving & root cause analysis
-- prioritizing
+- Prioritizing
-- collaboration & teamwork
+- Collaboration & teamwork
-- technical leadership
+- Technical leadership
-- scalable and performant solutions
+- Scalable and performant solutions
-- process improvements
+- Process improvements
-- adaptability & continuous learning
+- Adaptability & continuous learning

 Then open up the project team's retrospectives for the past few months, and review what went well and what didn't.
 Try to identify some themes for what makes engineering successful at your organization and what are the challenges.
 Cross reference this with current engineers that are performing well and identify their qualities that are driving the team's success.
 Is it really their ability to hammer out a reverse linked list in record time?
 I've never been in a retrospective that recorded "this sprint didn't go well because the developers couldn't figure out whether an array or hash was appropriate in this method".